A Preconditioned Difference of Convex Algorithm for Truncated Quadratic Regularization with Application to Imaging: Preconditioned DCA : convergence and preconditioners

-for any $\hat x\in \Gamma$ and any $x$ satisfying $\dist(x, \Gamma)< \epsilon$ and $h(\hat x)<h(x)<h(x)+a$. \end{lemma} The minimization problem \ref{equation:iso} or \ref{equation:ani} is a DC programming and can be solved by DCA.
+It is very expensive and challenging to solve this kind of equation especially for large linear systems during each iteration even with error control.
+In \cite{HAD}, ``preconditioned decomposition algorithm" is employed to solve the equation with error control while $A$ is the identity operator in \eqref{eq:linear:DCA:ori}.
+Inspired by the preconditioned framework for the convex splitting algorithm \cite{BS1, BS2, BS3}, our motivation is to introduce the powerful and classical preconditioning technique for linear systems such as \eqref{eq:linear:DCA:ori} and cooperate them into the nonlinear DCA.

+We introduce the preconditioned iterations for \eqref{eq:linear:DCA:ori} through proximal terms with special metric (or weight).
 Let's first introduce the inner product and norm induced by the positive definite and self-adjoint operator (metric) $M$,